 A report will be published on the Council's website and made available for inspection at the Civic Centre at least five clear working days before a decision is to be made by an individual member of the Cabinet setting out the issues to be considered.

-As soon as reasonably practicable after such an executive decision has been made by an individual member of the Cabinet, a Decision Notice will be published on the Council's website.
+As soon as reasonably practicable after such an executive decision has been made by an individual member of the Cabinet, a Decision Notice will be published on the Council's website.and be made available for inspection at the Civic Centre.
 The decision notice will include: